FirefoxMetzger/async-tamer/README.md

 batch of images from disk.

 Alternatively, you can use `exit_mode="cancel"` which will `"cancel"` unfinished functions at the end of the scope.
-This is useful when managing functions that never terminate, e.g., because they use `while True` somewhere.
+This is useful to shut down "infinity loops" or to cancel ongoing requests for data that you thought you'd need, but didn't.

 ```python
 import asyncio